 Why Organic Cotton ?

-The reasons are endless , but for us it comes down to the dangerous and minimally regulated Mass farming techniques that harm both the soil and the people.
+The reasons are endless , but they all come down to the same , uncontrolled and unregulated farming that our harms soils and the people who harvest them.

-Over a quarter of the world’s pesticides are being used within the Conventional Cotton Industry.
+Over a quarter of the world’s pesticides are being used to grow conventional cotton for the fashion industry.

 Most of the conventional cotton seeds used are genetically modified (GMO) and treated with fungicides and insecticides that lead to water and soil pollution .

 It's better for the land, the water and the people

 It also takes longer to grow things naturally , and this approach ends up being beneficial as it slows down the productions and reduces the risks of over consumption and waste .

 Deadstock fabrics are the left over fabrics of fashion houses who overestimated their needs.

 Traditionally, brands would hold on to their excess fabrics for a few seasons and then send them to the landfills .